harrislam1/StockProject/README.md

-# BasicNeuralNetworkStockPrediction
+# StockProject
+Scraping subreddits for infor
-Stock prediction stuff
+Stock prediction using neural network